-Evidence informing our review of iptacopan for PNH was derived from two Phase 3 trials, one conducted in the treatment-naive (APPOINT-PNH) and one in the treatment-experienced population (APPLY PNH).24-27 One additional reference of a Phase 2 trial was included to contribute to the safety profile of iptacopan.28
+Evidence informing our review of iptacopan for PNH was derived from two Phase 3 trials, one conducted in the treatment-naive (APPOINT-PNH) and one in the treatment-experienced population (APPLY PNH).
+43,24-30 One additional reference of a Phase 2 trial was included to contribute to the safety profile of iptacopan.
+The FDA integrated review document on iptacopan was also incorporated (available from the FDA website as of its approval on December 6, 2023).
+32

-Evidence informing our review of danicopan added on to a C5 inhibitor was primarily derived from one peer-reviewed publication, one abstract, and data posted on clinicaltrials.gov from the Phase 3 ALPHA trial conducted in the treatment-experienced population.29-31 One additional reference of a Phase 2 trial was included to inform the safety profile of danicopan.32
+Evidence informing our review of danicopan added on to a C5 inhibitor was primarily derived from one peer-reviewed publication, three abstracts, and data posted on clinicaltrials.gov from the Phase 3 ALPHA trial conducted in the treatment-experienced population.33-37 One additional reference of a Phase 2 trial was included to inform the safety profile of danicopan.

 None of the identified studies compared either iptacopan or danicopan added on to a C5 inhibitor to pegcetacoplan monotherapy.
-As such, we searched separately for trials of pegcetacoplan.
-We included the Phase 3 PEGASUS trial of pegcetacoplan conducted in the treatment-experienced as part of our evidence base.
-Details of the PEGASUS trial are described in Supplement Tables D3.1.- D.3.6.2
+As such, we searched for trials of pegcetacoplan separately.
+We included the Phase 3 PEGASUS trial of pegcetacoplan conducted in the treatment-experienced PNH population as part of our evidence base.
+Details of the PEGASUS trial are described in Supplement Tables D3.1.-D.3.6.